elmariachi111/ultimate-non-infectious-verifier/README.md

 ### `some-website`

 is an express based demonstration service that should feel familiar to many "backend developers".
 All rendering happens server side (using the modern twig engine twing, so PHP devs will know what they're looking at).
 The whole purpose is to demonstrate how to trust, verify and validate credentials on a backend and transform them to session secrets once accepted.
 The idea is to show how you can exchange email/password pairs with DID auths and credential presentations.

+## fork of uport's ethr-did-resolver to support base58 verification keys

+https://github.com/decentralized-identity/ethr-did-resolver/pull/106 : the resolver would be able to resolve key material in base58 encoding (instead of base64url) as required by most crypto did libraries at the moment.

 # Background